bacterik/rpikernel/README.md

 This kernel is also compiled with a PREEM settings of 250hz, which is a good (better) middle ground.
 Everything else is set a default, no changes.

 This Kernel will identify itself under the APT manager as "linux-image-z10" and as 6.1.21-z10 under "uname" for a somewhat unique naming.

+Install with:

+dpkg -i <filename>.deb

+This install process is very similar to the kernel package from the original Raspberry PiOS packages.
+It uses dpkg-divert "hack" to unpack the files, and then move the files to /boot/firmware.